 Space is Now Limited

 When a parent or guardian reserves multiple locations for pick-up or drop-off, this occupies a seat on multiple buses even when its not being used.
-(For example, if a child stays with mom one week, dad on alternate weeks and a daycare each afternoon and all locations happen to be on different bus routes, that individual child is taking up 3 spots on 3 different buses at all times.)
+(For example, if a child stays with mom one week, dad on alternate weeks and a daycare each afternoon, and all locations happen to be on different bus routes, that individual child is taking up three spots on three different buses at all times.)

 Transportation Services registered capacity is currently approaching full.